 Annual conservation achievements resulting from the physical installation of Company-driven energy efficient equipment and upgrades can be more readily tracked and reduce the Company’s conservation potential by the amount previously accomplished during each 2 year planning cycle.
 Therefore the 2012 IRP has, for the first time, been adjusted to reflect prior Company-driven therm savings as calculated and measured through its Conservation Incentive Program.

 It should be noted that it is likely an even greater level of therm savings is associated with Company efforts beyond those savings that have been directly driven by its conservation rebates.
-For example, pro-conservation messaging in Company bill inserts and active sponsorship of community efforts that provide direct energy services to CNGC customers have likely lead customers to engage in a wide variety of gas conservation upgrades and improvements that are directly attributable to Cascade’s aggressive messaging and outreach efforts but did not result in the completion of a CNGC rebate form.
+For example, pro-conservation messaging in Company bill inserts and active sponsorship of community efforts that provide direct energy services to CNGC customers have likely led customers to engage in a wide variety of gas conservation upgrades and improvements that are directly attributable to Cascade’s aggressive messaging and outreach efforts but did not result in the completion of a CNGC rebate form.

 Since all CNGC therm savings are tracked through the Company’s rebate program, and no rebate would necessarily be associated with these aforementioned efforts, the Company is unable to track this deeper level of achievement.
-Thus Company-driven therm savings may remain “on the table” as unachieved, leading to an overestimation of the Company’s remaining Achievable Potential.
+Thus, Company-driven therm savings may remain “on the table” as unachieved, leading to an overestimation of the Company’s remaining Achievable Potential.

 Even though what has already been achieved cannot be re-achieved, it should be acknowledged that some level of continued growth to technical potential is possible with the advent of new cutting-edge conservation technologies.
-Thus it is essential the Company continue to monitor viable conservation options for its customers, and further refine and refresh its DSM research and formalized assessments.
+Thus, it is essential the Company continue to monitor viable conservation options for its customers, and further refine and refresh its DSM research and formalized assessments.

 However, it must be remembered that regardless of Company efforts, the utility is ultimately dependent on a large number of small purchases with each tied to the individual consumers’ day-to-day purchasing and behavioral decisions.
 While Cascade can attempt to influence these decisions through its programs, the consumer is the ultimate decision maker regarding the purchase of DSM resources.
 Cascade’s assessments of DSM make the best possible estimates of participation and costs; however, like any program operating under real-world conditions, the amounts are likely to vary from planning estimates.

 Table 6-6 below reflects the Company’s best estimates of Achievable Potential over the 20 year planning cycle, and adjusts for previous annual achievements.
 The Company believes these figures more accurately reflect the reality of achievable annual therm savings within Cascade’s service territory based on the parameters of the Stellar Ecotope study’s potential estimate when lowered to the $.65 levelized cost range or below.
 The targets also take into account the Company’s on-the-ground experience delivering DSM programs in its WA service territory.
-The adjustments below also more accurately reflect what can be achieved within the Company’s existing DSM portfolio, which under current gas costs is currently stretching the boundaries of cost effectiveness.
+The adjustments below also more accurately reflect what can be achieved within the Company’s existing DSM portfolio, which under current gas costs is stretching the boundaries of cost effectiveness.

-Table 6-6 should be considered as a “stretch target” with a more realistic conservative target at 75% of these figures.
+Table 6-6 should be considered as a “stretch target”, with a more realistic conservative target at 75% of these figures.
 The Company’s internal targets for the next IRP planning period are as follows:

 2013